 It is important that every agency knows what to do if they are worried about a child.
-We follow the above national guidance for schools (CTRL click on each image to access the document) so we are clear what to expect and can explain this to our children and their families.
+We follow the above national guidance for schools (Keeping Children Safe in Education and Working Together to Safeguard Children) so we are clear what to expect and can explain this to our children and their families.